-- For babies and toddlers that don’t sleep much on flights, should you try to arrive mid-to late afternoon to have time for dinner then get everyone to bed?
+- For babies and toddlers that don’t sleep much on flights, should you try to arrive mid-to-late afternoon to have time for dinner then get everyone to bed?

-We suggest jumping right into the new time zone for sleep and feedings for both babies and toddlers.
+A: We suggest jumping right into the new time zone for sleep and feedings for both babies and toddlers.

-We don’t suggest using a jet lag plan.
+A: We don’t suggest using a jet lag plan.
 Babies are not as experienced in sleep as adults and adapt better to a quick change.
 Jumping into the new time zone is best for dealing with baby jet lag!
 See above.

-When flying with babies and toddlers, should you use the flight to help your baby adjust to the new time zone?
+Q: When flying with babies and toddlers, should you use the flight to help your baby adjust to the new time zone?

 For example, encouraging your baby to sleep the first part of the flight, then tire baby out the second half of the flight in preparation for sleep upon arrival.
-Or is it better to just follow baby’s sleep cues?
+Or is it better to just follow your baby’s sleep cues?

 When onboard baby will be very stimulated, even if it is naptime.
 It’s a sure bet – they will NOT want to nap with all the excitement.
-Usually when the flight has taken off, everyone is settled in, and the hustle and bustle of drink service etc. is over, it would be a better time to attempt/encourage a nap.
+Usually when the flight has taken off, everyone is settled in, and the hustle and bustle of drink service etc. is over, it would be a better time to attempt/encourage an in-flight nap.

 If it is not naptime and you are in the airport, tucker your little one out with play, cruising around and activities to help him or her get tired.

 Help your toddler sleep on a flight with an inflatable airplane cushion that turns their seat into a toddler travel bed for the airplane!